itSubeDibesh/Calculator/README.md

-# calculator
+# Calculator
-Trying to make a multi platform calculator app as a noob
+Trying to make a multi platform calculator app using js as a noob